 REINA SOFÍA PARK in Guardamar is a shining example of natural perfection.
-If you´re looking for local travel inspiration or holiday recommendations throughout the low season months, the attraction is worth adding to your itinerary.
+If you're looking for local travel inspiration or holiday recommendations that are suitable throughout both the low and high season months, this spectacular natural park is worth adding to your itinerary.

-So with the onset of winter, it´s sometimes necessary to venture a little further afield to explore some of the area´s finer features, and make the most of that hire car you´ve already paid for.
+So sometimes necessary to venture a little further afield to explore some of the area's finer features and make the most of that hire car you've already paid for.

-Fortunately, when it comes the great outdoors, our little part of the South Costa Blanca offers a rich and varied topography, boasting some of the most spectacular public parks you´ll find in Spain.
+Fortunately, when it comes to the great outdoors, our little part of the South Costa Blanca offers a rich and varied topography, boasting some of the most spectacular public parks you'll find in Spain.

-There are many compelling reasons to visit Guardamar del Segura, an ancient pine forest and 11 km´s of unspoiled white sandy beach being amongst the most popular, but perhaps its most unexpected attraction is its central park.
+There are many compelling reasons to visit Guardamar del Segura, an ancient pine forest, and 11 km of unspoiled white sandy beaches are among the most popular, but perhaps its most unexpected attraction is its central park.